-Fig.6 CLSM fluorescence microscopy images of (a) pristine Ti, (b) Ti-PTL, (c) LbL-CS/Ag10, (d) LbL-CS/Ag20, (e) LbL-CS/Ag50, (f) LbL-CS/Ag100 showing viability of the bacteria on samples after 7 days.
+Fig. 6 CLSM fluorescence microscopy images of (a) pristine Ti, (b) Ti-PTL, (c) LbL-CS/Ag10, (d) LbL-CS/Ag20, (e) LbL-CS/Ag50, (f) LbL-CS/Ag100 showing viability of the bacteria on samples after 7 days.

-Fig.7 Antibacterial rates against planktonic bacteria in medium (Rp).
-The antibacterial assays data are expressed as means±standard deviations (n=3).
+Fig. 7 Antibacterial activity rates against planktonic bacteria in medium (Rp).
+The antibacterial assay data are expressed as the means±standard deviations (n=3).

 One-way ANOVA followed by SNK post hoc test is utilized to determine the level of significance. *p<0.05 and **p<0.01.

-Fig.8 Antibacterial rates against adherent bacteria on the specimens (Ra).
+Fig. 8 Antibacterial activity rates against adherent bacteria on the specimens (Ra).

-Fig.9 LDH activity in medium after culturing for 1 and 4 days on the specimens.
+Fig. 9 LDH activity in medium after culturing for 1 and 4 days on the specimens.

-Fig.10 Cell viability of MC3T3 on the specimens after culturing for 3 days determined by CCK-8 assay.
+Fig. 10 Cell viability of MC3T3 on the specimens after culturing for 3 days as determined by CCK-8 assay.

-Fig.11 ALP activity of MC3T3 on the specimens after incubation for 7 days.
+Fig. 11 ALP activity of MC3T3 on the specimens after incubation for 7 days.